charmingruby/clize/README.md

 # 🏗️ clize

-CLI for internal projects team, providing quick communication and documentation, made using Go, Gin, Redis and Cobra.
+CLI for internal projects team, providing quick communication, made using Go, Gin, Redis and Cobra.

 > 🔥 This project aims to make it easier to developers communicate between a lot of projects assignments, centralizing them and faciliting the feedbacks.